lloyh/lloyh.github.io/CS460/HW7/index.md

 ```

 ### Requirement 4
-Uses JSON for AJAX calls; JSON object is used client-side to modify the DOM and build the search results.
+It uses JSON for AJAX calls; JSON object is used client-side to modify the DOM and build the search results.

 ```js
 function displayData(data) {